snokvist/waybeam_osd/CONTRACT.md

 ### Partial Update Examples

-The `values` and `texts` arrays are positional, but UDP indices can be skipped by using `null` (system slots 8–15 are populated locally).
+The `values` and `texts` arrays are positional, but UDP indices can be explicitly cleared with `null`.
+Any omitted indices retain their previous value/text; system slots 8–15 are populated locally.

 **Update only the first value:**
 ```json